Updated June 12, 2022

-The key to dehydrating tofu is freezing it ahead of time.
+If you’ve tried dehydrating tofu in the past and wondered what went wrong, the key to dehydrating tofu is freezing it ahead of time.
 Before Chef Glenn cracked the code with this technique, dehydrating tofu resulted in hard nuggets that were nearly impossible to rehydrate or chew.
 Freezing and thawing the tofu opens up air spaces in the otherwise dense product.
 The resulting product is crunchy when dry and rehydrates easily with hot or cold water.
-It’s a little too dry to enjoy as a snack, but in a pinch, it can be eaten in the dry form.
+It’s a little too dry to enjoy as a snack, but in a pinch, it can be eaten in dry form.
 It’s a good source of protein in a variety of recipes.

 What types of tofu can you dehydrate or freeze-dry?

 Firm or extra-firm tofu is best for dehydrating and freeze-drying.
 If you do not have access to a dehydrator or freeze-dryer, freeze-dried tofu, called koyadofu in Japan, can be found in Asian markets or on Amazon.
 It rehydrates easily.
 Another option is to use tempeh or dried bean curd.